-Daniel Correa is a researcher working with FSI and the Stanford Cyber Initiative on the Technology and Public Policy Project.
+Daniel Correa is a researcher at FSI where he leads the Technology and Public Policy Project.
 He previously helped shape science and technology policy for the Obama Administration for nearly four years, serving as Assistant Director for Innovation Policy at the White House Office of Science and Technology Policy.
 At the White House, Correa developed the Administration’s innovation strategy and led government-wide science and technology initiatives that invested hundreds of millions of dollars in government innovation, R&D commercialization, smart cities,entrepreneurship, and more.

 Prior to joining the White House, Correa led development of technology, entrepreneurship, and innovation policy proposals at the Information Technology and Innovation Foundation, a Washington, D.C. think tank.
 He has also held the position of Kauffman Fellow in Law, Economics and Entrepreneurship at Yale Law School.
 He received a law degree from Yale Law School, a masters degree in economics from Yale University, and a bachelor’s degree from Dartmouth College.